Three Army Reserve Soldiers ‘Earn the Right’

 |0

-This work, Three Army Reserve Soldiers ‘Earn the Right’ [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Three Army Reserve Soldiers ‘Earn the Right’, by MSG Shaiyla Hakeem, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.